How to Unlock Any Locked Washer Door in Under 5 Minutes

 To access the release switch, you’ll need to locate it on the door lock itself.
 First, remove the door boot spring and then peel back the door boot.
 Next, reach inside and feel for the release lever.

-Once you find it, pull the lever while simultaneously tugging at the washer door to open it.
-This method allows you to manually unlock the door when the electronic lock is not responding.
+Once you find the release lever, pull the lever while simultaneously tugging at the washer door to open it.

-Damage to the door safety lock can prevent the door from unlocking, restricting access to the drum.
+Damage to the door safety lock can keep your washing machine door locked, restricting access to the drum.

 The safety lock keeps the door securely locked while the washer operates.
-If the door safety lock is damaged, you can try the string method.
+You can try the above string method if the door safety lock is damaged.

 Once the door is open, you can replace the damaged door safety lock.